|home||[ writing ]||bicycle repair||travel|

 Sometimes tips are unusual and will cause embarassment, and sometimes

-good starting point.
-Ten percent for metered taxi drives are common,
+starting point.
+Ten percent for metered taxi drives are common, but if we

-but if we had agreed on a fare that's what I pay, without adding a tip,
+had agreed on a fare that's what I pay, without adding a tip, unless some

-unless some exceptional service like waiting was involved.
-Double the tip
+exceptional service like waiting was involved.
+Double or triple the tip

 The weeks of your vacation will probably be treasured memories later.
 You'll want nice pictures.
 I don't understand people who snap pictures with their cell phones because that's all they thought to bring.
-On the other hand, unless you are a professional photographer, I don't recommend a huge SLR with a tripod and a bag full of lenses either because it takes the spontaneity out of your pictures.
+On the other hand, unless you are a professional photographer, I don't recommend a huge full-format SLR with a tripod and a bag full of lenses either because it takes the spontaneity out of your pictures.
 You'll want to rapidly pull a camera from your pocket and take a picture within seconds.
-It should be a good camera but a compact necessarily means compromises regarding the quality.
-But you only want memories, good enough to frame and hang on your wall, but not to sell.

 I have developed some rules for the things I'll take pictures of.
 There are the postcard pictures of course; you can't very well visit Paris and not bring a picture of the Eiffel tower home.
 But these are usually not going to be your favorites.
 Think of your camera as a diary: take pictures of things that play a role in your trip, such as hotel rooms or vehicles, or people you meet.
-At home I often watch pictures with a PS3 connected to an HD beamer, and I find myself zooming in on details all the time.
+At home I often watch pictures on an HD beamer, and I find myself zooming in on details all the time.
 So I now take a lot more pictures of details, and a lot fewer panorama pictures.
 A photo with people in it is always more alive than one with just trees and buildings, but sometimes people object to having their picture taken, or make faces when they notice your camera.
-(Superzooms come in handy here.)
-I occasionally also take 360 degree panoramas that I later stitch to Quicktime VR domes at home, and my Panasonic TZ5 has a very good HD movie function.
+I occasionally also take auto-stitched panoramas; my Panasonic G does it quite well.

 Image composition is important.